 It sure was a difficult journey, and there were plenty of times I wanted to throw in the towel and quit.
 But with family support and determination, I had to find a way to not only survive, but find solutions to the many challenges of salon ownership in a changing and competitive business environment.
 It was sink or swim.

-Fortunately, I was able to learn from my mistakes and successes and retire financially independent and debt free.
+Fortunately, I was able to survive and learn from my mistakes and successes and retire financially independent and debt free.
 And if I can do it, you can do it.
-Anything can happen when you’re determined to succeed.
+Anything is possible when you’re determined to succeed.

-I formed Hairdresser career Development to help you on your journey.
-Currently I am working on my University of Educational Excellence for Beauty Professionals to bring you educational content that will help you make your goals and dreams a reality.
+I formed Hairdresser Career Development Systems to reform our current educational system to better meet growing job market and consumer demands. free of special interest groups.
+Currently I am working on my digital University of Educational Excellence for Beauty Professionals to bring you educational content that will help you avoid costly trial and error mistakes.

-It is my wish that this blog post will help make your journey easier than mine and help give you hope and direction if you’re struggling.
+It is my wish that this blog post will help make your journey easier than mine and help give you hope and new direction if you’re struggling.
 Be warned: I don’t sugar coat my message.
-I respect you as professionals—most of you don’t want the glitter and hype so prevalent in our profession, you want solutions.
+I respect you as professionals—most of you don’t want the glitter and hype so prevalent in our profession

 You want solutions and straight talk to your every day challenges of trying to grow a successful and profitable business, free of any special interest groups.

-I want to share my tough love message with those of you who wish to overcome the challenges of owning your business and take your business and staff to higher levels of excellence personally, professionally , and financially.
+I want to share my 43 years of real world experiences as a fellow hairdresser/salon owner my tough love message with those of you who wish to overcome the challenges of owning your business and take your business and staff to higher levels of excellence personally, professionally , and financially.

 And yes I’ll probably step on a few toes including mine.
 A wise man once said, “Always take criticism seriously, but never take it personally.”
 I just urge you to read this message with an open mind.
 This is just my opinion based on over 43 years as a working salon owner/hairdresser and ten years as an educator and author of four books on business and personal growth.